-Join Riyaz Gayasaddin for an in-depth discussion in this video The importance of student achievement data, part of Teaching Fundamentals: Data-Driven Instruction.
+Join Riyaz Gayasaddin for an in-depth discussion in this video The importance of student achievement data, part of Teaching Techniques: Data-Driven Instruction.

 - In this movie, educators will explore the overarching goal of using data in the classroom, and how data cycles are ultimately all about student achievement.
 Data's not only important for you, but is also the total driving factor in your classroom.
 As educators, our ultimate outcome is our students outcome.
 We can have the best managed class, we can hold the highest expectations for our kids, we can take them on multiple field trips throughout the year but at the end of the day, if we're not tracking our students, we will not know where they're at.